 3 more tips to extend battery life:

-Despite the instant gratification attitude in effect, use a lower voltage charger.
+- Despite everyone always being in a big hurry, use a lower voltage charger.
 Yes, it takes longer.
 Yes, it creates less heat so you can have a working battery much longer.
 Hint: charge it while you sleep.

-Oh yeah – once you are absolutely convinced your battery (any kind) is toast, I’ll take em :^)
+Oh yeah – once you are absolutely convinced your battery (including Car!) is toast, I’ll take em!

 Article: Don’t REPLACE That Battery!